- Find Articles & More

 - Behaviors considered disruptive, such as disturbing others through noisy or boisterous activities; by staring at another person with the intent to annoy that person; by following another person about the building with the intent to annoy that person; engaging in unwanted or inappropriate touching; unwanted or inappropriate advances; harassment or indecent exposure.

-- Misappropriate, misuse, damage, steal, or obstruct use of library equipment, resources or facilities.
+- Misappropriate, misuse, damage, or obstructive use of library equipment, resources or facilities.

 - Remove or attempt to remove library materials, equipment or property without proper checkout or other official library authorization.